-Today’s article will help us in the solution of a very rare but important issue.
-So far we could mostly have the opportunity to use Excel conditional formatting function with cells, and with a little thinking we can easily make a spectacular Excel chart template also.
+The conditional color chart is an interesting experiment for extending the Excel toolbox.
+Today’s article will help us solve a scarce but essential issue.
+So far, we could mostly have had the opportunity to use conditional formatting in Excel with cells.
+However, we can easily make a spectacular Excel chart template with some thinking.

 Conditional Color Chart – Calculated Fields

-The most interesting for us are the columns’ Below’ and ‘Above’.
-It easily can be decided by using Excel IF formula if the ‘Result’ column’s values are larger or smaller than the average, namely the value of ‘Target’ column.
+The most interesting for us is the columns’ Below’ and ‘Above.’
+The Excel IF formula can easily decide if the ‘Result’ column’s values are larger or smaller than the average, namely the value of the ‘Target’ column.

 Conditional Color Chart – Multiple lines